k8ssandra/k8ssandra-operator/docs/enable-cdc.md

                 storage: 5Gi
 ```

-### Create your tables with cdc=enabled
+### Create your tables with cdc=true

-When creating your tables, you'll need to do so with cdc=enabled as below:
+When creating your tables, you'll need to do so with cdc=true as below:

 ```
 kubectl exec -it test-cluster-dc1-default-sts-0 -- bash